AdobeDocs/experience-manager-screens.en/help/user-guide/launches.md

 ---
 # Content Update using Screens Launch {#launches}

-Content authors can create future version of the channels, known as **Screens Launch** and further set the live date for this launch.
-This allows the content to be live in devices or players on the specified live date.
+Content authors can create a future version of the channels and further set the live date for this launch.
+This ability allows the content to be live in devices or players on the specified live date.

 With the help of ***Screens Launch***, authors can preview each channel in the launch and should be able to initiate a request for review.
 Approvers group gets notification and can approve or reject the request.
 When the live date is reached, the content plays in the devices.

 For example, if the author wants to create future versions of c1, c2 (channels), a launch is created and a live date is set (for instance, November 10 8:00 A.M.).
 Any more updates in the content are sent out for review.

-After approval and on live date (November 10, 8:00 A.M.), this launch plays the content on the devices or players.
+After approval and on the live date (November 10, 8:00 A.M.), this launch plays the content on the devices or players.

 ## Requirements {#requirements}

-Before you start using *Screens Launch* in an AEM Screens project, make sure you understand the concept of Grace Period and its relevance.
+Before you start using *Screens Launch* in an AEM Screens project, make sure you understand the concept of grace period and its relevance.

 Running an experience on the set live date on the player involves: